1904–05 Hull City A.F.C. season: Kits

 The other misconception from Hull's 1904–05 season involves the kits that the club wore.
 An idea exists that Hull wore white home shirts in their earliest years, rather than their traditional black and amber ones.
 This comes from a photograph frequently captioned as showing the teams of both Hull and Notts County ahead of their friendly on 1 September 1904.
-One side is dressed in white and black stripes, presumed to be the visitors, whilst the other is seen wearing white shirts.
+One side is dressed in white and black stripes, presumed to be the visitors, whilst the other is seen wearing plain white shirts.
 However, when analysing the people in the photo, it is clear that it was not taken before this game.
 In truth, it depicts a charity match held on 22 February 1906, which was played to raise money for the families of two local men who had died in the sinking of a tugboat in the Humber the previous month.
 Although that photograph is misleading, there is another which adds to the myth of the white shirts.
 Despite this, it is also clear that Hull definitely wore black and amber from the very beginning.
 This is because the image is of the Hull team, dressed in white shirts, ahead of their home friendly against Bradford City on 12 November 1904.
 That game, as highlighted by a post-match news report, saw the hosts forced to change their shirts to avoid clashing with their opponents' traditional claret and amber strip.
 The report also confirms that, even by this time, Hull were known as "the wearers of amber and black".